 The written guidelines and announcements boil down to the following:

 - The CSA’s commentary gives investors more clarity by requiring marijuana companies to spell out the risk of doing business in the United States.

-- Companies on the TSE and TSXV, by contrast, are barred from participating in the U.S. marijuana industry.
+- Companies on the TSX and TSXV, by contrast, are barred from participating in the U.S. marijuana industry.

 - And companies listed on the CSE can continue to participate in the U.S. marijuana industry – provided they meet the CSA’s disclosure requirements.

 Still some questions

 For example, it’s unclear whether any cannabis companies will be delisted if they undergo a review by the TMX.
 The stock market operator hasn’t yet spelled out the standards it would use.